electric-sql/electric/website/docs/reference/telemetry.md

 ## OpenTelemetry

-Metrics, traces and logs are exported using the OpenTelemetry Protocol (OTLP).
+Traces are exported using the OpenTelemetry Protocol (OTLP).
 You can configure the OpenTelemetry Exporter for Electric using the following environment variables.

 | VARIABLE      | Type      | Description     |
 |---------------|-----------|-----------------|